Khon Kaen to Khon Kaen

 Ban Ta Klang is home to the Kui (aka Suai) people, Thailand's legendary elephant handlers, and about 150 elephants live side-by-side with them at their homes in the village.
 We will spend the morning getting up close and personal with elephants by walking with them to the Mun River where we can jump in to help the mahouts bathe them.
-We'll then visit the elephant museum, tour an elephant poo paper making facility (Yes, you read that right!), and see the elephant cemetery.
+We'll then visit the elephant museum and see the elephant cemetery.
 We will say good bye to our pachyderm friends by feeding them some fresh fruits or vegetables.
 Surin province is just as renowned for its handicrafts as it is for its elephants and after we bid farewell to them, we will visit a workshop to see Khmer-style silver beads and other products being made by hand.
 The most expensive silk fabric in Thailand, popular with the royal family, of course, is made in Ban Tha Sawang village.
 The exquisite brocade cloth (called paa yok tawng) made here uses threads coated in gold and silver and is woven on a two-story-tall loom worked by four women simultaneously.

 Overnight in Surin